StrangeBeeCorp/docs/docs/Organization/cases/adding_to_a_case.md

 # Adding to a case (Tags/Tasks/Custom field values)

 ## Add tags
 1. Choose tags from the Taxonomy.
-The selected tag will appear in the **Selected Tags** box
+The selected tag will appear in the **Selected Tags** box.
 1. Click the **Add selected tags** button.

 <img src="../images/select_tags.png" alt="select tags" width="500" height="500"/>